Spiral (1998 film): Release

 Spiral was released theatrically in Japan on January 31, 1998 where it was distributed by Toho.
 In the Philippines, the film was given a limited release as The Spiral on February 25, 2004.

 The film was released directly to DVD by DreamWorks in the United States on August 23, 2005, under the transliterated title Rasen.

 It was released in high definition on Blu-ray Disc and video on demand in the United States, Canada, the United Kingdom and Ireland by Arrow Films under their Arrow Video imprint, under the title Spiral.
 Spiral was also included in Arrow Video's Ring Collection Blu-ray box set.

+Reception

+Den of Geek called the film "neither as poor as its reputation suggests or a long lost gem", while Collider called it a "gonzo sequel, one that doesn't hold itself together as well as its predecessor, it is a movie that should not be forgotten".

+Legacy

+Though this film was replaced by Ring 2 as the sequel to Ring, it was followed by a related installment 14 years later in Sadako 3D (2012), a loose adaptation of the Suzuki novel S, the fourth installment in the Ring series.
+S is canonically a sequel to the novel Spiral that this film is an adaptation of.
+That being said, the film has little coherent continuity with Rasen (or any of the other Ringu films) outside of Takanori Ando, the protagonist of Sadako 3D, being the son of Mitsuo Ando, the protagonist of this film and the novel.
+That's partially because Suzuki's third novel, 1998's Loop, was never adapted into a film, leaving a huge gap of story in between these films.